-In December 2023, the FASB issued ASU 2023-09, "Income Taxes (Topic 740): Improvements to Income Tax Disclosures" ("ASU 2023-09"), which requires enhanced annual disclosures with respect to the rate reconciliation and income taxes paid information.
+On December 14, 2023, the FASB issued ASU 2023-09, "Income Taxes (Topic 740): Improvements to Income Tax Disclosures" ("ASU 2023-09"), which requires enhanced annual disclosures with respect to the rate reconciliation and income taxes paid information.
 ASU 2023-09 is effective for fiscal years beginning after December 15, 2024, and may be adopted on a prospective or retrospective basis.
 Early adoption is permitted.
-The Company is evaluating the impact of ASU 2023-07 on its consolidated financial statements and the related disclosures.
+The Company anticipates that ASU 2023-09 will have no accounting impact but will require additional disclosure related to certain income tax calculations.